 Marshmallow root (Althea officinalis) is one of my very favorite skin care herbs.
 It is demulcent, healing and softening.
 The mucilaginous (aka slippery, gooey) texture is famous as the now-unrelated, dessert-concoction marshmallow.
 Yes, you can make real marshmallows with the herb that are highly nutritious.
-We will focus on skin care uses here.

 I purchase marshmallow root from here.
 Either the powder or the whole root is wonderful, depending upon for what you want to use it!